TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 ![AggieMap Logo](/libs/assets/images/logo/TAM-PrimaryMarkBB.svg) [![Build Status](https://dev.azure.com/tamugeoinnovation/tamu.geoinnovation.js.monorepo/_apis/build/status/Monorepo?branchName=development)](https://dev.azure.com/tamugeoinnovation/tamu.geoinnovation.js.monorepo/_apis/build/status/Monorepo?branchName=development) ![Coveralls github](https://img.shields.io/coveralls/github/TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo)

 This monorepo is maintained by the Texas A&M GeoInnovation Service Center and contains everything related to the Aggiemap platform.
-The goal of this platform is to create a re-usable set of building blocks that can be used not only for the purposes of the public-facing website @ aggiemap.tamu.edu but also on various projects ranging from derivatives of Aggiemap for campus operations (utilities and energy services, transportation), multidisciplinary applications, and internal websites and services for use within our service center.
+The goal of this platform is to create a reusable set of building blocks that can be used not only for the public-facing website @ aggiemap.tamu.edu but also on various projects ranging from derivatives of Aggiemap for campus operations (utilities and energy services, transportation), multidisciplinary applications, and internal websites and services within our service center.
 We invite anyone in the Aggie community to contribute and share their feedback.

 ## Installation